HUDV:Human Development

 Students have the opportunity to develop individualized studies with their mentor in Human Development (HUDV).
 Please contact your mentor/advisor for more details.

 In this course the student will examine a variety of theoretical viewpoints on adolescent developmental process, as well as current research and studies of the principal topics of developmental psychology.
 Topics covered in this study may include: the impact on development of the continuing interaction between genetic and environmental factors, the growing body of knowledge about how adolescents learn and adapt language and develop cognitive and social skills, and a discussion of prominent theorists in the field.
-Please note: Students should not enroll in this course and the advanced level of the same course title, as there is significant redundancy in the content of courses.

 Attributes: Liberal